- Programs & Services

 - Integrating learning technologies efficiently and effectively

-Graduate instructors interested in talking with someone about their teaching might be interested in Instructional Office Hours, set aside specifically for them, on Mondays during the semester, from 1-3 p.m. on the second floor of Pius Library.
+Graduate instructors interested in talking with someone about their teaching might be interested in Instructional Office Hours, weekly office hours set aside specifically for them.
+Please visit the events page to confirm this semester's hours.

 Similarly, representatives from departments, programs, and other educational units also may consult on behalf of the unit.
 Typically, departmental consultations address topics of broader significance to the entire unit.